Danny Waltman: Professional

 Waltman signed with the Pittsburgh Riverhounds for the 2009 season.
 For the Riverhounds Waltman collected 5 wins, 4 shutouts, and had a GAA of 1.27, He was 3rd in the league with 61 saves and received one Team-of-the-Week recognition.
 Of the season Danny said "It was great to play outdoor again.
 I did well, but I can do a lot better.
 The Riverhound organization was outstanding, and the fans were great."

 Waltman was the first player signed by the MISL 1st year Missouri Comets.
-He was named February Goalkeeper of the Month going 3-1 in February and played an important role in the Comets’ playoff drive.
-Waltman turned in his best month of the season in February, punctuated by his play during the Comets’ three-game win streak in which Waltman did not surrender more than seven points in any game.
+He was named February Goalkeeper of the Month going 3–1 in February and played an important role in the Comets' playoff drive.
+Waltman turned in his best month of the season in February, punctuated by his play during the Comets' three-game win streak in which Waltman did not surrender more than seven points in any game.
 Waltman made multiple key saves in all three games, stopping point-blank shots with his hands and his legs.
 After saving 10 of 17 shots in Chicago on the 6th, Waltman went on to save 21 of 24 at home against the Chicago Riot, 17 of 20 against the Omaha Vipers, and 18 of 21 in Chicago, saving a total of 66 shots on 82 attempts for the month (an 80% clip).
-To top off Waltman’s efforts in February, he scored a three-point goal in the Comets’ last game of the month, in Chicago on the 26th.
+To top off Waltman's efforts in February, he scored a three-point goal in the Comets' last game of the month, in Chicago on the 26th.

 In June 2015, Waltman signed with the Tacoma Stars of the Major Arena Soccer League.
-Waltman led the Stars to three playoff berths in four seasons between 2016-2019.
+Waltman led the Stars to three playoff berths in four seasons between 2016 and 2019.